ConjureLabs/conjure-sh/mdx/blog/conjure-open-sourced.md

 # Open-Sourcing Conjure

 Recently [I tweeted](https://twitter.com/timothymarshall/status/1011315206406881283) that I would open-source Conjure.
 Today I'm happy to announce that that promise has been kept, and Conjure is now open.
 I started this project to solve a common problem I had with testing pull requests, specifically for web apps.
 I solved for myself, but began to hear from others how they've wanted something similar.
-Shortly after launching the service, others began releasing [the same type of service](https://zeit.co/blog/now-for-github), which further validates it.
+Shortly after launching the service, others began releasing [the same type of service](https://zeit.co/blog/now-for-github), which I see as more validation.

 ## Going Forward